Dubai-based Revive says it is looking at adapting racehourse cryotherapy technology for camel racing

 He added that regular cryotherapy helps the horses to train harder and more frequently, which supports their physical endurance – a critical success factor for the world’s fastest horses.
 "Because cryotherapy releases natural hormones, raising adrenaline, testosterone and endorphin levels, it also improves the horses’ strength and speed – another boost to equine performance," he said.

-Revive is already offering a smaller version of the cryo-cabin for dogs to support veterinary surgeons with canine recovery after operations.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Revive is already offering a smaller version of the cryo-cabin for dogs to support veterinary surgeons with canine recovery after operations.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.